 When you are busy attending to the needs of multiple patients, it is tempting to brush past formalities and get on with the task(s) at hand.
 However, the simple act of pausing to introduce yourself to the patient (and any family members or friends that might be in the room) can go a long way in setting the right tone for subsequent interactions.

 Your introduction does not need to be overly formal or long winded.
-For instance, a simple “Hi, my name is Mary and I’ll be your nurse today” is all that is really needed to get things started off right.
+For instance, a simple “Hi, my name is ____ and I’ll be your nurse today” is all that is really needed to get things started off right.
 Once your patient knows who you are and why you are there, it will be much easier to attend to their needs.
-Afterall, who doesn’t want to be on a first-name basis with those that are poking and prodding their bodies?
+After all, who doesn’t want to be on a first-name basis with those that are poking and prodding their bodies?

 2. Practice Active Listening

-Successful active listeners use both verbal and non-verbal communication cues to convey interest and understanding and to solicit more information.
+Successful active listeners use both verbal and non-verbal communication skills to convey interest and understanding and to solicit more information.
 For instance, when your patient is talking to you, you can show that you are actively listening by maintaining a comfortable level of eye contact, nodding your head when appropriate and asking clarifying questions after your patient has finished speaking.
 Consistently applying this technique will help your patient feel validated, increasing the likelihood of receptivity when you speak.